 How to Win Friends and Influence People – Dale Carnegie

-The best books to read in 2020 are:
+The most ideal psychology books to get in 2020 are:

 A Synthesizing Mind – Howard Gardner